zotero/zotero-bits/Goals.markdown

    * "Author suppression doesn't work well--a symbol is probably required (like the one used in Bookends) in order to force suppression e.g. {-Author, 1995, 45}" (Ibid.)
  * Identifiers
  * PDF metadata lookup fallback
+ * Combine Embedded RDF, DOI, COinS and unAPI into a super-translator

 _Scholarly Process_
  * Start using XML-TILE or other textual annotation system, and find a way to integrate with Zotero